tobek/laminae/notes.md

     - https://en.wikipedia.org/wiki/Bekenstein_bound (limit on amount of info in finite region)
 - Pantropy: modifying being to suit its environment (opposite of terraforming)
 - Apophatic theology ("attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about the perfect goodness that is God") vs. cataphatic theology (the opposite, using positive definitions) XXD
-- <https://en.wikipedia.org/wiki/Dulness> - "the goddess who presides over Alexander Pope's The Dunciad ... the daughter Chaos and "eternal Night," and her mission is to convert all the world to stupidity ("To hatch a new Saturnian age, of Lead")" (maybe CNP, NEP, NND, LED)
+- <https://en.wikipedia.org/wiki/Dulness> - "the goddess who presides over Alexander Pope's The Dunciad ... the daughter Chaos and "eternal Night," and her mission is to convert all the world to stupidity ("To hatch a new Saturnian age, of Lead")" (maybe CNP, NND, LED)
 - A place where no one experiences boredom.
-LND or LEP LED or CGP or CNC
+LND or CGP or CNC
     - boredom is required for creativity
     - "Consider the incredibly important human value of "boredom" - our desire not to do "the same thing" over and over and over again.
 You can imagine a mind that contained almost the whole specification of human value, almost all the morals and metamorals, but left out just this one thing ... and so it spent until the end of time, and until the farthest reaches of its light cone, replaying a single highly optimized experience, over and over and over again." --- <http://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile>
     - blaise pascal: "we seek rest in a struggle against some obstacles.
 And when we have overcome these, rest proves unbearable because of the boredom it produces""
     - definitionish
         - hm "a pervasive lack of interest and difficulty concentrating on the current activity"
         - 1) prevented from engaging in wanted activity, 2) when we are forced to engage in unwanted activity, or 3) when we are simply unable for some other reason to maintain engagement in an activity
 - "The Buddhist allegory of "Indra's Net" tells of an endless net of threads throughout the universe, the horizontal threads running through space, the vertical ones through time.
 At every crossing of threads is an individual, and every individual is a crystal bead.
 The great light of "Absolute Being" illuminates and penetrates every crystal bead; moreover, every crystal bead reflects not only the light from every other crystal in the net---but also every reflection of every reflection throughout the universe."
 GEB.
 NGP? probably better. maybe exists in CNP?
+LGC?
 - "Two irreconcilable relations to evil: fearing the evil within the walls, fearing the evil without" - https://mobile.twitter.com/0x49fa98/status/1093924128044679168 LEP?
 - "Liberalism [forwards] means chaos; Conservatism [backwards] means petrifaction.
 Both are equally repellant.
 We are always faced with the questions: "what must be destroyed?" and "what must be preserved?"
 Liberalism and Conservatism are not [there are no] philosophies, only habits, and neither is enough to guide us" - https://mobile.twitter.com/0x49fa98/status/1447553891109949440 XXP?
 CXX?
 NXX.
-NEP?
+LEP?
 - done
     + physics - entropy and 2nd law of thermodynamics (done - CND)